NITHISH74/EXPERIMENT--04-INTERUPT-GENRATION-USING-SENSOR-AND-VISUALIZING-USING-SERIAL-MONITOR/README.md

 # EXPERIMENT--04-INTERUPT-GENRATION-USING-SENSOR-AND-VISUALIZING-USING-SERIAL-MONITOR
+#### Date:

-## Aim:
+### Aim:
-To Interface a IR Sensor to digital port of iot development board  and generate an interrupt and visualize on the serial monitor.
+To Interface a IR Sensor to digital port of iot development board  and generate an interrupt and visualize on the serial monitor

-## Components required:
+### Components required:
-STM32 CUBE IDE,  serial port utility monitor.
+STM32 CUBE IDE,  serial port utility monitor .

 ## Theory :